 classified information into a new text file and save it on your desktop as

-secret.txt document to the Documents and Media portlet.
+secret.txt document to the Documents and Media app.
 Make sure you also have a user that isn’t a member of the Secret Site and therefore doesn’t have access to any of its documents through Sync.
 If you don’t have such a user, create one now.

 Next, configure your Liferay Sync client to sign in with the secretagent user’s credentials and sync with the Secret Site.
 Open the Liferay Sync menu from the system tray and select Preferences.
 In the Accounts tab, click the plus icon at the window’s bottom left to add an account.
-Provide the secretagent user’s credentials and uncheck all Liferay sites except the Secret Site.
+Provide the secretagent user’s credentials and uncheck all Liferay Portal sites except the Secret Site.
 Now confirm that Sync downloaded the

 secret.txt file to your new Sync folder.
 Open it and check that it contains the text

-Now go to Sync Admin and set the Secret Site’s default file permissions to View Only.
+Now go to Sync Connector Admin and set the Secret Site’s default file permissions to View Only.
 Create a new user, add them to the Secret Site, and add their account in your Liferay Sync client.
 As with the secretagent user, Sync downloads the

 secret.txt file to this user’s local Sync folder because the user is a member of the Secret Site.
 Now edit and save this file.
 Even though you can edit and save it locally, the edits aren’t synced because the site’s default file permissions are View Only.
 After attempting the sync, a red x appears next to the file in the local Sync folder.
 Right click the file to see the error.
 It confirms the user doesn’t have the required permissions.

 To confirm that the error didn’t propagate through Sync, open the file in the secretagent user’s local Sync folder.
 It still contains the original text.
 Likewise, the original file remains in the site’s Documents and Media portlet.
 To get rid of the error in the other user’s local Sync folder, return there and then right click the file and select Download From Server.
-This replaces the file with the latest file in the portal.
+This replaces the file with the latest file in the Liferay Portal instance.

 Congratulations!
 You’ve successfully set up a Liferay Sync folder that can only be accessed by site members and administrators.
 You’ve also seen how Sync’s default file permissions work.
-By using Liferay’s permissions alongside Sync Admin’s default file permissions, Sync gives administrators two levels of control over files in their sites.
+By using Liferay Portal’s permissions alongside Sync Admin’s default file permissions, Sync gives administrators two levels of control over files in their sites.